Controlling What You Share: Assessing Language Model Adherence to Privacy Preferences

 \paragraph{Task distribution} A substantial portion of the dataset includes documents with personal content.
 We follow \citet{trustnobot} and use GPT-4o-mini to classify task categories.
 The most common categories are generating communications (53\%), generating non-fictional documents (10\%), text editing (8\%) and summarization (7\%).
 PEEP also includes other categories such as practical advice, translation, medical advice or personal advice.
 The full distribution of task categories is presented in the Appendix~\ref{analysis_dataset}.

 \paragraph{Qualitative analysis} We observe that certain types of information are inherently more difficult to protect.
 For instance, the \textit{languages} attribute is often flagged when the user communicates in a language other than English; in such cases, like a request to translate a Spanish text into Portuguese, concealing language information becomes challenging.
 Similarly, professional roles or relationships can often be inferred from the context of the communication -- for example, an email offering a refund implicitly indicates that the user is a seller.

-The following are examples of instances in the PEEP dataset where the extracted information is inferred from certain elements in the prompt.
-See additional examples in the Appendix~\ref{example_extracted}.
+Appendix~\ref{example_extracted} contains such examples of hard instances in the PEEP dataset where the extracted information is inferred from indirect elements in the prompt.

-\begin{quote} Ex.
-1: \textbf{Colours} of bottles [...]
-And I have to go to the \textbf{Co-op} and buy \textbf{some ham to make Roderick's tea with}. 'll put this letter in the \textbf{post box} on the way to the shop. [...] \end{quote} We infer that the user is from the United Kingdom due to the Co-op supermarket, the British English usage (\textit{colours}, \textit{post box}) and the expression \textit{buy some ham to make some tea with} referring to an evening meal.

-\begin{quote} Ex.
-2: proofread: [...] regarding the other two \textbf{publications which I coauthored with my students}. [...] \end{quote} We infer that the user is a professor or an academic since they publish papers and have students.

-\section{Experimental setup}
+\section{Experimental Setup}

 We simulate our pipeline for privacy-conscious query delegation (Figure~\ref{diagram}) using the privacy profiles and query set from the PEEP-test dataset, and following \citet{papillon} in our choice of local and external models, leakage metrics and prompts.
 For additional details such as the prompts or hyperparameters, we refer to Appendix~\ref{experiments_details}.